ashishume/react-sql-editor/README.md

 ## Performance & Optimization
 - I chose a minimal set of dependencies to keep the bundle size as low as possible.
 - Heavy components have been memoized to reduce potential re-renders.
+- React lazy has been used to improve the load time

 ## Dependencies